drurya96/Dimensional/README.md

 - Distinction between Quantity and Delta types.
   - See [Deltas and Quantities section](#deltas-and-quantities)
 - Common constants provided in `DimensionalConstants.h`
-  - For example, to use the `ideal_gas_constant`, use `Dimension::Constants::ideal_gas_constant`
+  - For example, to use the `ideal_gas_constant`, use `dimension::Constants::ideal_gas_constant`
-- Molar Mass of every element and some compounds provided in `DimensionalMolarMasses.h`
+- Molar mass of every element and some compounds provided in `DimensionalMolarmasses.h`
 - Compile-time errors: All dimensionality is resolved at compile time, so errors can be addressed earlier in development.
 - Efficiency: `Dimensional` performs on-par with simply using `double` arithmetic in benchmarks.
   - TODO: Perform more complex benchmarking [issue #43](https://gitlab.com/dimensionalanalysis/dimensional/-/issues/43)